Is Aircall the best VoIP phone solution for your business?

 2. Your existing number works with Aircall until the port date, then switches over to Quo.

-3. Before submitting a port request, try out Quo for free with a temporary number.
+3. Before submitting a port request, try Quo for free with a temporary number.

-Quo offers significant cost savings and better value compared to Aircall.
-Aircall costs $30 per user per month and requires three users.
+Quo offers features that make it easier for growing businesses to scale compared to Aircall.
+For example, Aircall costs $30 per user per month and requires three users.
 Quo costs $15 per user and doesn’t require a minimum number of users.
-This makes it affordable for solopreneurs and small teams.
+This means you can start with one user and add reps as you grow, without being locked into minimum seat requirements.

 Plus, Quo includes AI call summaries and transcriptions in its Business plan, while Aircall charges an extra $9 per user for AI features.
-You’ll also save money on toll-free calls and texts because Quo gives you unlimited toll-free calls and texts in its plans.
-Aircall charges for toll-free calls and doesn’t allow toll-free texting.
+You’ll also be able to quickly build a national presence because Quo gives you unlimited toll-free calls and texts in its plans.
+In contrast, Aircall charges for toll-free calls — limiting how many customers will call your business.

 Quo also offers more texting and collaboration features compared to Aircall.

 The bottom line: Aircall is built for large contact centers with international operations.
-Quo, on the other hand, is built for growing businesses that need to collaborate effectively and nurture customer relationships.
+Quo is for growing businesses that need to collaborate and nurture customer relationships.

 Some other Aircall alternatives to consider checking out are:

-MightyCall: MightyCall is a virtual phone system designed for inbound and outbound call centers.
-It offers call-center-specific features like live call monitoring, advanced auto dialer, and live analytics.
-However, MightyCall also requires businesses to sign up with user minimums, and it doesn’t offer advanced messaging features in its plans.
+– MightyCall: MightyCall is a virtual phone system designed for inbound and outbound call centers.
+It offers call-center features like live call monitoring, advanced auto dialer, and live analytics.
+However, MightyCall also requires businesses to sign up with user minimums.
+It also doesn’t offer automated text messages like auto-replies or scheduled texts in its plans.

-CallHippo: CallHippo is an AI-powered business communications platform for large sales and support teams.
-It offers essential communication tools like shared inboxes, simultaneous ring, and call logs.
-CallHippo falls short because it requires businesses to upgrade to higher-tier plans to access features they can’t live without, including call recording, call transcription, and caller ID.
+– CallHippo: CallHippo is a business communications platform for large sales and support teams.
+It offers essential tools like shared inboxes, simultaneous ring, and call logs.
+However, CallHippo falls short since it requires businesses to upgrade to access basic features.
+These include call recording, voicemail transcription, and caller ID.

-Microsoft Teams Phone: Teams Phone is a good alternative to consider if you’re an existing Teams user.
-It offers several call management features that teams can use to handle their call volumes, including call queues, call groups, and call park.
-The drawback to keep in mind with Teams Phone is that it doesn’t have any shared texting features or advanced messaging capabilities, limiting your ability to text with your customers.
+– Microsoft Teams Phone: Teams Phone is a good alternative to consider if you’re an existing Teams user.
+It offers several call management features that teams can use to handle their call volumes, such as call queues, call groups, and call park.
+The drawback to keep in mind with Teams Phone is that it doesn’t have any shared texting features.
+You also won’t get access to texting automations like auto-replies, limiting your ability to text with your customers.